SoryEscobar/jobnetwork_api/README.md

 # Job Network App

 This is a sample API that retrieves users and jobs from a renowned job network site (torre.co).
 This microservice is expected to act as the backend server of a sample web page that will make the content more visually apealling.
-That frontend app is found [here](https://github.com/SoryEscobar/jobnetwork_front).
+The frontend app is found [here](https://github.com/SoryEscobar/jobnetwork_front).

 ### Technologies/Tools involved: